 If you are 19 or older and you have a valid license from a country other than the U.S., Canada, France, or Germany, you must pass the knowledge exam, road skills test, and vision screenings.

 - U.s. legal presence.

 - Virginia residency.

 - One proof of Social Security number (if you've been issued a number).

 See the DMV list of acceptable documents for each category.

 Has your license been suspended or revoked by another state?
 You cannot receive a Virginia driver's license until your driving record from that state is cleared.
 You must also meet the other requirements for a Virginia license.

 If you have a vehicle, you must get a safety inspection and, in certain counties, an emissions inspection.
-The vehicle has to pass the inspection before you will be able to register it.
+Be sure to register vehicle first, before taking it in for an inspection.